ui/stamps-api-docs/source/activity_api.rst

 B. Response
 -----------

-On a successful API call, Stamps will reply with 50 (maximum) activities in a JSON List:
+On a successful API call, Stamps will reply with 20 (maximum) activities in a JSON List:

 =================== ==================
 Variable            Description
 =================== ==================
-actitivities        Activity list.
+activities          Activity list.
                     Contains id, :ref:`activity type <Activity Type>` and other details.
                     Object may vary depending on the activity type. error_messages      Errors encountered when parsing data (if any)